Our thoughts, advice, and tips

 Meet Rachel Dinwiddie, our College Portfolio student

-Rachel Dinwiddie is one of our College Portfolio Students that has recently blossomed into an audacious artist.
+Rachel Dinwiddie is one of our College Portfolio Students that has blossomed into an audacious artist.
 When Rachel first came to our studio, she comfortable with small paintings - her largest piece was the size of a sheet of paper.
 After a year of classes, she was painting large scale and began winning awards.

 Read more